-CO3: Construct probabilistic models for observed phenomena through distributions,
+CO3: Construct probabilistic models for observed phenomena through distributions, which play an important role in many engineering applications.

 CO4: Perform hypothesis testing and interpret the results.

 CO5: Understand the principles of design of experiments and perform analysis of variance.

 CO6: Sketch control charts and comment on the process control.